schlotg/node-aws-deploy/README.md

 To use node-aws-deploy for multiple projects on a single development machine, it works best to have a copy of node-aws-deploy inside each project with its own configuration specific to each project.

+###Using a pre-launch File

+You can specify a pre-launch file that gets executed prior to the application launching.
+This allows you to start services, create files, etc...
+To make this work the file must be a node java script files that works with require.
+It must exports a 'start' function.
+The start function takes a callback that will be called when the pre-launch is done executing.
+Calling the callback will signal node-aws-deploy to continue execution by executing the file that is the entry point for your application.
+Specify the pre-launch file by setting it manually in .app-config.json or using install.js.
+The file name must be relative to the application path.

+In its simplest form the pre-launch file would look like something like this:

+    exports.start = function (cb){
+        // do pre-launch stuff here
+        console.log ("hello world");
+        // call callback when done
+        cb ();
+    };